Luminosity and cooling of highly magnetized white dwarfs: suppression of luminosity by strong magnetic fields: Abstract

 \section{Abstract}

-We investigate the luminosity and cooling of highly magnetised white dwarfs.
-We consider white dwarfs with electron-degenerate core and nondegenerate surface layers where cooling occurs by diffusion of photons.
-We find the temperature and density profiles in the surface layers or envelope of white dwarfs for radially constant and varying magnetic fields by solving the magnetostatic equilibrium and photon diffusion equations in a Newtonian framework.
-We also obtain the properties of white dwarfs at the core-envelope interface, when the core is assumed to be practically isothermal due to large thermal conductivity.
-With the increase in magnetic field, the interface temperature and density are found to be increasing.
-While the interface radius also increases with the increase in magnetic field when the field is hypothesised to be constant throughout the star, the interface radius decreases for varying fields.
-However, for white dwarfs having fixed interface radius or interface temperature, we find that the luminosity significantly decreases, falling in the range $\sim 10^{-6}-10^{-13}$ solar luminosity, with the increase in magnetic field strength at the interface and hence envelope, in the corresponding range $\sim 10^9-10^{11}$ G, in particular for the varying magnetic fields which are expected to be more realistic.
-This is remarkable as it argues for magnetised white dwarfs to be dimmer and be practically hidden in the H-R diagram.
+We investigate the luminosity and cooling of highly magnetized white dwarfs with electron-degenerate cores and non-degenerate surface layers where cooling occurs by diffusion of photons.
+We find the temperature and density profiles in the surface layers or envelope of white dwarfs by solving the magnetostatic equilibrium and photon diffusion equations in a Newtonian framework.
+We also obtain the properties of white dwarfs at the core-envelope interface, when the core is assumed to be practically isothermal.
+With the increase in magnetic field, the interface temperature increases whereas the interface radius decreases.
+For a given age of the white dwarf and for fixed interface radius or interface temperature, we find that the luminosity decreases significantly from about $10^{-6}\, L_{\odot}$ to $10^{-9}\, L_{\odot}$ as the magnetic field strength increases from about $10^9$ to $10^{12}\,$G at the interface and hence the envelope.
+This is remarkable because it argues that magnetized white dwarfs are fainter and can be practically hidden in an observed Hertzsprung--Russell diagram.
 We also find the cooling rates corresponding to these luminosities.
-Interestingly, the decrease in temperature with time, for the fields under consideration, is not found to be appreciable --- at most by a factor of two and that is also for the constant field cases.
+Interestingly, the decrease in temperature with time, for the fields under consideration, is not found to be appreciable.